TRAUMATIC BRAIN INJURY IN THE AGING POPULATION

 - Get before and after witnesses to establish a temporal cognitive decline following the accident but not before the accident.

-- Remember that a TBI can hasten the onset of AD, so if there is a legitimate argument that it was some way pre-existing then go for aggravation.
+- Remember that a TBI can hasten the onset of AD, so if there is a legitimate argument that it was pre-existing in some way then go for aggravation.

 - Be sure to obtain the proximate extra cost involved in advancing severe Alzheimer's by a number of years because of TBI (three years lost).